10 Interesting Facts About Ramadan

 Beginning of revelation of Quran

-The most important event for Muslims took place in the month of Ramadan is the beginning of the revelation of the Quran to the prophet Muhammad (PBUH).
+The most important event for Muslims took place in the month of Ramadan is the beginning of the revelation of the Quran to Prophet Muhammad (PBUH).

 Gabriel descended to the earth (with the permission of God) with the first verse of Quran “Iqra Bismi Rabbikal Lazi Khalaq” (Read!
 With the name who created the man with a blood clot).

-Be informed Quran took 23 years to reveal completely.
+Be informed Quran took 23 years to revel completely.

 Battle of Badr